StevenWeir038/Kennel39/README.md

 **SCREENSHOOTS AND BRIEF SYNOPSIS OF MAIN SITE FEATURES TO GO HERE**

+## Future adaptations
+- Extending allauth [Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone) **STILL TO WORK OUT one to one to add address and phone number fields**

 ## Testing

 Refer to [TESTING.md](TESTING.md) for details on manual and automated testing.